starryalley/AmbitSync/README.md

 4. fixing some compilation issues on Android: pmem20.c and protocol.c
 5. libambit.c:
    - libambit_set_device(): used by Java to set the USB fd and path to the library
-   - libambit_create(): used by Java to initialize Ambit device based on VID/PID
+   - libambit_create(): used by Java to initialise Ambit device based on VID/PID

 ### Native code limitation